calebfrye-tamu/csce470-Final-Project/README.md

 - CORPUS_DIR - directory that the system uses as the corpus for searching and storing newly fetched articles
 - CONTENT_PREVIEW_LENGTH - number of characters of the content that will be saved to the json file
 - MIN_ARTICLE_LENGTH - the minimum number of words in an article required for the system to store it AFTER stopwords have been removed
 - NUM_ARTICLES_TO_FETCH - number of articles to fetch when you run the command to fetch more articles.
 Will only fetch articles that have more words than MIN_ARTICLE_LENGTH after stopwords have been removed.
-Maximum value of 500.
+I recommend not going higher than 500 unless you want to wait for a while.

 You can also see the mood words and stopwords dictionaries in `constants.py`.